Acetaminophen Toxicity Medication

 N-acetylcysteine (Acetadote)

 N-acetylcysteine (NAC) is the drug of choice for the prevention and treatment of APAP-induced hepatotoxicity.
-This agent is approved by the US Food and Drug Administration (FDA) for both oral and intravenous administration.
-For the maximum hepatoprotective effects, administer NAC within 8 hours of an acute APAP ingestion.
-When NAC is given orally, dilute this agent in chilled juice or cola to a 5% solution.
-NAC may be administered via nasogastric tube (NGT) if severe nausea threatens administration.
-Repeat the dose if vomiting occurs within 1 hour of oral administration.
-When administered intravenously, dilute NAC in 5% dextrose solution and infuse per the recommended intravenous protocol.
+This medication is approved by the US Food and Drug Administration (FDA) for both oral and intravenous (IV) administration.
+For the maximum hepatoprotective effects, administer NAC within 8-10 hours of an acute APAP ingestion.

 Antiemetics